Remember To Have Fun

 The goal is Rule #1.
 Your success is what drives Rule #2.

-1. With applications are done at almost every school (I know of 3 academic schools still open) you have opportunities to make late applications at some schools at this time or can wait to apply to schools in late April when they accept applications from students who are looking for different options while the schools look for additional headcount.
+- With application deadlines over at almost every school (I know of 8 academic schools still open) you have opportunities to make late applications at some schools at this time or can wait to apply to schools in late April when they accept applications from students who are looking for different options while the schools look for additional headcount.

-3. a) whether any players will graduate and move on to a job
+- a) whether any of their players will graduate and move on to a job

-5. c) whether any players will transfer to another school
+- c) whether any of their current players will transfer to another school via the portal

-10. h) whether a scholarship level player (or scholarship-seeking player who would be in line to get one in a normal year) is willing to drop down and lock in a spot at a high academic D3 as we have been seeing recently at several schools.
+- g) whether a scholarship level player (or scholarship-seeking player who would be in line to get one in a normal year) is willing to drop down and lock in a spot at a high academic D3 as we have been seeing recently at several schools.
 The coaches see this as a likely reaction from / cause & effect of the scholarship schools not losing their seniors who will hold onto their scholarships for another year and many (non-revenue producing) schools not expanding the number of scholarships even though the NCAA is allowing them to (the schools are not giving the $ to the athletic department).
+The potential for players who were at a JuCo to be granted 1-2 additional years of D1 eligibility will change many plans.

 This is a lot of unknowns for a coach to balance.
-Some will keep their rosters at as many as 22 from their usual 15 to accommodate everyone they have, want and are committing to.
+Some d3 coaches will keep their rosters at as many as 22 from their usual 15 to accommodate everyone they have, want and are committing to.
 Others will hold tryouts and cut players – even returning players.
 And then there are the school(s) which will take everyone who wants to come because they have no idea what their situation will be and their school needs as many students as they can get.
-One school had a reported 57 players come to the first day of practice last October.
+One D3 school had a reported 80 players come to the first day of practice last October with 70 “making the team”.

-Start doing your research and considering a Post Grad year at a New England / NY/NJ/PA boarding SCHOOL.
-Let’s talk about the strategic benefits of a school with mandatory study halls in addition to all the basketball, strength and conditioning etc. The NEPSAC, MAPL, GAC schools have college coaches visit to see players in September and October leading up to the start of their seasons in November (I look forward to a return to normalcy!!!!) with college showcases attracting 100+ coaches the first several weekends.
-It is the academic benefits of traditional boarding schools (the legendary New England Prep Schools plus those in NY, NJ, PA, MD and VA) which I favor over the “training academies which have popped up; some play a national schedule.
+Start doing your research and considering a Post Grad year at a New England / NY / NJ / PA /OH boarding SCHOOL.
+Let’s talk about the strategic benefits of a school with mandatory study halls in addition to all the basketball, strength and conditioning etc. The NEPSAC, MAPL, EPL schools have college coaches visit to see players in September and October leading up to the start of their seasons in November with college showcases attracting 100+ coaches the first several weekends of their seasons in December.
+It is the academic benefits of traditional boarding schools (the legendary New England Prep Schools plus those in NY, NJ, PA, OH, MD and VA) which I favor over the “training academies which have popped up; some play a national schedule.
 The keys are exposure, growth and development INCLUDING ACADEMICS, not just SAT/ACT preparation.
 Please do your research and contact me with questions.
 This may be your best option this year more than ever.
 At a minimum please do your research and consider the option concurrent to applying to colleges and waiting for openings which may come later.

 What do I do?
 I help as best I can.
 I strive to reduce anxiety, taking away headaches, eliminate “opportunity loss” by keeping players on track, fill in the communication gaps and translate what is communicated between coaches, players, parents in each direction.
 I know the coaches and have visited almost all of the academic schools.
 Can I “place” you(r son or daughter) on a team?
 No, only you(r son or daughter) can EARN that with an offer from a coach.
 I do not do, or promise, placement.
 I advise, counsel, guide and explain.
 Need any of this?
 Good.